Stewards of the Gospel

 We will be posting the document on the St Peters Parish website during the week leading up to the First Sunday of Advent (3rd December) and would ask everyone who has internet access to view the document in this way.

 For those who are unable to access the website, a limited number of copies of the document will be available for collection from the Narthex on Sunday 3rd December.

-DVD Message from Bishop Alan.
+Video Message from Bishop Alan